Frequently Asked Questions

 My DVD doesn't seem to have sound.
 Is it defective?

 Your DVD is not defective.
 Most of the videos on our DVDs are entirely silent (as are all the menus).
-On Surprising Studies Volume 1, only the first 4 in the Movie Task category have sound.
+On Surprising Studies Volume 1, only the first four videos in the Movie Task category have sound.
 On Surprising Studies Volume 2, only videos 2, 3, 4, and 7 have sound.
 The same videos have sound on the Volume 1+2 combination DVD.
 Even for the videos with sound, the effects work well if you turn the sound off (they are designed to demonstrate failures of visual awareness).